 Injection site reactions with Mounjaro are usually mild and go away on their own.

 If you have an injection site reaction, applying an ice pack to the area after your injection may help relieve pain and swelling.
 Changing the site where you inject the drug each time can also help you avoid injection site reactions.
-You can inject Mounjaro into your stomach, the top of your thigh, or the back of your upper arm.
+You can inject Mounjaro into your abdomen, the top of your thigh, or the back of your upper arm.

 They may also recommend over-the-counter (OTC) pain relievers, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
 But always talk with your doctor or pharmacist before taking any OTC drugs to be sure they’re safe for you.